-Opportunities are also created to celebrate and foster cultural identity and leadership, and to forge an enduring network of high achieving Aboriginal and Torres Strait Islander people.
+As with all Solid Pathways programs, ISAAN has many opportunities designed to celebrate, honour and foster cultural identity and leadership, and to forge enduring networks of high achieving Aboriginal and Torres Strait Islander people.

-Research has identified four elements that provide solid foundations for students to achieve success - both at school and throughout their tertiary education.
+Research has identified four elements that, when considered in combination, provide solid foundations for students to achieve success both at school and throughout their tertiary education.
 The four success indicators include:

 - educational and well-being case management to support academic achievement at school (including wrap-around support, academic tracking, mentoring and tutoring)